 Wattle has graced Australia’s Coat of Arms since 1912

-The current Commonwealth Coat of Arms was granted to the Commonwealth on 19 September 1912.
-Prime Minister Andrew Fisher had previously changed Australia’s Coat of Arms in 1912 to include more relevant Australian symbols and made two branches of wattle the background feature.
+The current Commonwealth Coat of Arms was granted under Royal Warrant by King George V on 19 September 1912.
+Prime Minister Andrew Fisher had changed the 1908 Australian Coat of Arms to include more relevant Australian symbols representing the states and including two branches of wattle as the background ornamental feature.
+The wattle appears to be a stylised wattle; not intended to represent any particular species of wattle.

 Image courtesy of: